 Convert a square point to a curved point

-The pen tool in Adobe XD can be a powerful tool for drawing custom vector paths.
+The pen tool in Adobe XD can be a powerful tool for drawing customised vector paths.
 Simply click to create points to form any shape.
 By default, all these points start as straight corners, meaning they have no curvature.

 Asymmetrically edit vector curves

 Once a point is converted to a curved point, the handles can be used to adjust that curvature.
 By default these handles are connected and will symmetrically adjust the curve.
-To edit one handle independently, hold Alt / Option and click and drag on a single handle to adjust the curve asymmetrically.
+To edit one handle independently, hold Alt/Option and click and drag on a single handle to adjust the curve asymmetrically.

 Quickly convert a polygon to a heart shape

-The polygon tool in Adobe XD provides lots of options for customizing the look of polygon shapes.
+The polygon tool in Adobe XD provides lots of options for customising the look of polygon shapes.
 There is also a hidden feature built into the tool to create hearts, simply by changing the number of sides of the polygon to <3 in the Properties Inspector.

 Adjust the border radius of a single corner